Akshat-Sh101/Health-Risk-Assessment-Dashboard/README.md

 1. Launch the application and navigate to the dashboard.
 2. Input health data (e.g., age, blood pressure, cholesterol levels) via forms.
 3. The backend processes data using Logistic Regression or SVM models to predict health risks.
-4. View results in interactive charts, powered by Chart.js and NumPy-based data processing.
+4. View results in interactive charts and NumPy-based data processing.
 5. Export reports for further analysis.

 ## Machine Learning Implementation